5 pets at RSPCA Essex who are searching for their forever homes

 Age - Two years old

-If you want to adopt Luna you can view their full profile here.
+If you want to adopt Fleur you can view their full profile here.

-Luna is described as a "proper people-cat" who loves a bit of affection and has a lot of charm.
+Fleur is a cat who is looking for a calm and peaceful home to call her own.

-She enjoys her peace and quiet but also has an adventurous streak, so access to a garden would be useful.
+She is described as being quite "sweet" as she enjoys head scratches and being in the company of people.

 Gender - Male

-If you want to adopt Blue you can view their full profile here.
+If you want to adopt Steve you can view their full profile here.

-Blue is a dog who is said to have had a "wobbly start in life" but is also a "bundle of potential that's just itching to blossom" under the right guidance.
+Steve is a cat who has recently lost an eye but is adapting to life very well without it, and is now looking for a forever home.

-Ideally, Blue would go to an adult-only home or one with some "dog-savvy older children".
+He is described as a very "affectionate" cat who loves to play with toys and is very active.

 Recommended reading:

-If you want to adopt Whisky and Persephone you can view their full profile here.
+If you want to adopt Bluebell and Indie you can view their full profile here.

-Whisky and Persephone are looking for a home together after circumstances meant their previous owners were no longer able to care for them.
+Bluebell and Indie are two cats who are looking to find a perfect new home together.

-Both are very unsure of people right now so will need an understanding home with plenty of patience.
+They both have a sweet, loving nature and love to be in the company of people so their new owners should be available to give them all the time they need.

 Comments: Our rules